EbookFoundation/fef-questionnaire/README.md

  * **Migration** explains how a questionnaire defined with 1.0 can be used in 2.0.
  * **2.0 Postmortem** talks about some experiences made during the development of 2.0.

 ## Integration

+### Install

+If you just want to install, start with

+    pip install fef-Questionnaire

 ### Example Setup

 This part of the docs will take you through the steps needed to create a questionnaire app from scratch.
 It should also be quite handy for the task of integrating the questionnaire into an existing site.